avivasolutionsnl/Nyxie/README.md

 ## How to use

 ### Qualifications

-The following qualifications are part of Hotcakes and can be selected in the bixfix tools.
+The following qualifications are part of Nyxie and can be selected in the bixfix tools.

 #### Cart contains products in specific category
 Will apply the given benefit when the cart contains a product in a specific category.